konstantinpoensgen/konstantinpoensgen.github.io/README.md

 OECD (2020), "Strengthening health systems during a pandemic: The role of development finance", _OECD Policy Responses to Coronavirus (COVID-19)_, <a href="https://doi.org/10.1787/0d16fad8-en" target="_blank" > link</a>. [with Jieun Kim and Martin Kessler]

 #### Financing Transitions across Development Stages

+My work on development transition finance includes the <a href="https://www.oecd.org/dac/transition-finance-toolkit/" target="_blank" > OECD Transition Finance Toolkit</a>.
+This toolkit allows analysts and decision-makers to conduct a transition finance diagnostic using a wealth of socio-economic and financial development indicators.

 Cattaneo, O., C. Piemonte and K. Poensgen (2020), "Transition finance country study of Chile: Better managing graduation from ODA eligibility", _OECD Development Co-operation Working Papers_, No. 70, OECD Publishing, Paris, <a href="https://doi.org/10.1787/608cbf6d-en" target="_blank" > link</a>.